KaiKalma/finch-robot-project/README.md

 - Creating a user interface to control robot parameters (JFrame, Swing, JavaFX)
 - Implementing multiple modes of operation
 - Adding an obstacle detection and avoidance system

+## PROJECT DESCRIPTION
+## The project that me and cara did focused on making the finch robot do a dance.
+We also made it light up and play a little tune at the end.
+The design choices that I used were lights that were green, red, blue, white, and pink/ Some challenges that we faced while coding was figuring ou thow to push my repositiory to github, we also had a problem with connecting and saving my work on VS code, since it is a website that we never used before.
+The solutions that we used for this was to ask my peers and Mr Eillo.
+Some future enhancements for this project would be to make the movement a little faster, and make it do a flip off of a ramp.
+Here is the video of my finch in action!!!!!!!!!
+## VIDEO:
+<video controls src="20250606-1639-09.4904698.mp4" title="Title"></video>